maxwolf621/Notes/SpringNote/SpringBoot/JWT.md

 When client receives returned JWT token that from Server, client will store it in the local host.
 After that client carries JWT while sending request Server

-**The Common way is we put token in the header's Authorization in HTTP request**
+**token in the header's Authorization in HTTP request** :
 ```json
 {
     "Authorization": "Bearer <token>"
 }
 ```
-- By such way Spring Server side uses `filter` implementation to get token
+- Spring Server side uses `filter` implementation to fetch token

 ## Java JWT
 - [Reference](https://zhuanlan.zhihu.com/p/265839399)